 This document is in two parts.
 The first part is the prospectus supplement, which describes the specific terms of the securities we are offering, including the price, the amount of common stock being offered and the risks of investing in our common stock, and also adds to and updates information contained in the accompanying prospectus and the documents incorporated by reference into the accompanying prospectus.
-The second part, the accompanying prospectus supplement and the accompanying prospectus are part of a "shelf" registration statement on Form S-3 that we filed with the Securities and Exchange Commission on June 8, 2011.
+The second part, the accompanying prospectus, including the documents incorporated by reference, provides more general information, some of which may not apply to our common stock.
+This prospectus supplement and the accompanying prospectus are part of a "shelf" registration statement on Form S-3 that we filed with the Securities and Exchange Commission on June 8, 2011.
 Generally, when we refer to this prospectus, we are referring to both parts of this document combined.
-You should read both this prospectus supplement and the accompanying prospectus together with the additional information about us described in the sections entitled "Where You Can Find More Information" and "Incorporation by Reference."
-To the extent there is a conflict between the information contained in this prospectus supplement, on the one hand, and the information contained in the accompanying prospectus or in any document incorporated by reference that was filed with the SEC before the date of this prospectus supplement, on the other hand, you should rely on the information in this prospectus supplement in one of these documents is inconsistent with a statement in another document having a later date - for example, a document incorporated by reference in the accompanying prospectus - the statement in the document having the later date modifies or supersedes the earlier statement.
+You should read both this prospectus supplement and the accompanying prospectus together with the additional information about us described in the section entitled "Where You Can Find More Information" and "Incorporation by Reference."
+To the extent there is a conflict between the information contained in this prospectus supplement, on the one hand, and the information contained in the accompanying prospectus or in any document incorporated by reference that was filed with the SEC before the date of this prospectus supplement, on the other hand, you should rely on the information in this prospectus supplement.
+If any statement in one of these documents is inconsistent with a statement in another document having a later date - for example, a document incorporated by reference in the accompanying prospectus - the statement in the document having the later date modifies or supersedes the earlier statement.

 You should rely only on the information contained in this prospectus supplement, the accompanying prospectus and the documents incorporated by reference herein or therein.
-We have not, and the underwriter has not, authorized anyone to provide you with information different from that contained in any of these documents.
+We have not, and the underwriters have not, authorized anyone to provide you with information different from that contained in any of these documents.
 If anyone provides you with different or inconsistent information, you should not rely on it.
 The information contained in these documents is accurate only as of the date of each document, as the case may be, regardless of the time of delivery of this prospectus supplement and accompanying prospectus or of any sale of common stock.
 Our business, financial condition, results of operations and prospects may change after the date set forth in each document in which the information is presented.